We have created a series of Questions and Answers section to help current and new users take advantage of all features the Wrapper can offer.

 guarantee sufficient resources for other processes running on the same machine.

-This Tech Tip, we will show you how Java applicationS will always run on a designated subset of processors.
+In this Tech Tip, we will show you how Java applications will always run on a designated subset of processors.

 Eclipse is a powerful tool and easily configurable, many programmers use

 It is possible to run the Java Service Wrapper as an external tool to test your application from Eclipse.

 This is very convenient because you don't need to switch windows or to deploy the files all the time.

 Add a remote Java application in the Debug Configuration in Eclipse.